Kola nut: Cola recipe

+In the 1880s, a pharmacist in Georgia, John Pemberton, took caffeine extracted from kola nuts and cocaine-containing extracts from coca leaves and mixed them with sugar, other flavorings, and carbonated water to invent Coca-Cola, the first widely popular cola soft drink.
+Although the exact details of its cola recipe remain confidential, as of 2016, the Coca-Cola formula no longer contained actual kola nut extract, and an independent test conducted to identify it failed to detect its signature proteins.

+In culture

 Used in cultural traditions of the Igbo people, the presentation of kola nuts to guests or in a traditional gathering shows good will.
+It is implemented in Yoruba religion both as an offering to orishas and as an instrument of divination.

 A kola nut ceremony is briefly described in Chinua Achebe's 1958 novel Things Fall Apart.
-The eating of kola nuts is referred to at least a further ten times in the novel showing the significance of the kola nut in pre-colonial 1890s Igbo culture in Nigeria.
-One of these sayings on kola nut in Things Fall Apart is: "He who brings kola brings life."
+The eating of kola nuts is referred to at least ten times in the novel, showing the kola nut's significance in pre-colonial 1890s Igbo culture in Nigeria.
+One of these sayings on kola nut in Things Fall Apart is "He who brings kola brings life."
 It is also featured prominently in Chris Abani's 2004 novel GraceLand.
 The kola nut is also mentioned in The Color Purple by Alice Walker, although it is spelled "cola".

 The kola nut is mentioned in Bloc Party's song "Where is Home?" on the album A Weekend in the City.
 The lyric, setting a post-funeral scene for the murder of a black boy in London, reads, "After the funeral, breaking kola nuts, we sit and reminisce about the past."
 The kola nut is mentioned in the At the Drive-In song "Enfilade" on the album Relationship of Command.
 The kola nut is repeatedly mentioned in Chimamanda Ngozi Adichie's novel Half of a Yellow Sun, which also features the phrase: "He who brings the Kola nut brings life."